Constrained nuclear-electronic orbital second-order Moller-Plesset perturbation theory: Methods

 \subsection{Computational Details}

-We use several benchmarks to demonstrate the performance of the cNEO-MP2 method.
+We use several benchmarks to demonstrate the performance of the CNEO-MP2 method.
 First, for a test set of diatomic and small polyatomic molecules and ions we performed geometry optimizations to determine vibrationally averaged bond lengths.
 Second, we looked at the potential energy landscapes associated with the bifluoride and deuterium bifluoride anions.
-Third, we investigate the vibrational frequency of the shared proton mode in a simple water cluster, the Zundel cation (H$_{5}$O$_{2}^{+}$).
+Third, we compare proton affinities calculated with single-component MP2 with those calculated with multicomponent NEO-MP2 and CNEO-MP2 to investigate the performance of the new method in calculating thermochemical properties.
+Lastly, we investigate the vibrational frequency of the shared proton mode in a simple water cluster, the Zundel cation (H$_{5}$O$_{2}^{+}$).
 We also note that calculated nuclear densities, including on-axis and off-axis slices, are presented in the Supplemental Material.

-All cNEO-MP2 calculations used the PB4-D nuclear basis set \cite{PB4D} for hydrogen, scaled PB4-D for deuterium, and a 12s12p12d even-tempered nuclear basis set\cite{Ruedenberg} with the parameters $\alpha=2\sqrt{2}m$ and $\beta=\sqrt{3}$ for all other nuclei.
-For the geometry optimizatons the cc-pVDZ, cc-pVTZ, cc-pVQZ, aug-cc-pVDZ, aug-cc-pVTZ, and aug-cc-pVQZ electronic basis sets were used. \cite{Dunning} Recently, there has been interest in the development of new electronic basis sets designed particularly for multicomponent calculations, however, we chose here to use standard electronic basis sets to mirror the calculations in the original cNEO studies.
+All CNEO-MP2 calculations used the PB4-D nuclear basis set \cite{PB4D} for hydrogen, scaled PB4-D for deuterium, and a 12s12p12d even-tempered nuclear basis set\cite{Ruedenberg} with the parameters $\alpha=2\sqrt{2}m$ and $\beta=\sqrt{3}$ for all other nuclei.
+For the geometry optimizatons the cc-pVDZ, cc-pVTZ, cc-pVQZ, aug-cc-pVDZ, aug-cc-pVTZ, and aug-cc-pVQZ electronic basis sets were used. \cite{Dunning} Recently, there has been interest in the development of new electronic basis sets designed particularly for multicomponent calculations, however, we chose here to use standard electronic basis sets to mirror the calculations in the original CNEO studies.
 Additionally, for many calculations in this study, we treat all nuclei quantum mechanically whereas many of the newly introduced electronic basis sets are only available for hydrogen.\cite{Samsonova, FabijanBasis, HammesSchifferBasis}

 Geometry updates were performed using the Nelder-Mead optimization algorithm \cite{NM} as implemented in the SciPy module \cite{SciPy} for the diatomic and triatomic molecules, and using the Broyden-Fletcher-Goldfarb-Shanno (BFGS) optimization algorithm \cite{Broyden, Fletcher, Goldfarb, Shanno, Greenstadt} as implemented in SciPy for all other systems.
 For the diatomic and triatomic systems, all nuclei were treated quantum mechanically, and all calculations were performed with the uncorrelated density constrained, and both with and without the correlated density constrained.
 For the four-atom molecules, calculations were performed with only the hydrogen nuclei treated quantum mechanically, and with both the uncorrelated and correlated nuclear densities constrained.
 For the Zundel cation, only the shared proton was treated quantum mechanically, and the geometry optimization was performed with only the uncorrelated density constrained.
 For comparison, geometry optimizations were also performed for all systems with single-component second-order M\o ller-Plesset perturbation theory (MP2) using ORCA (v.
 5.0.3) \cite{ORCA1, ORCA2} and Gaussian (v.16) \cite{Gaussian}, with an additional VPT2-MP2 calculation performed in Gaussian at the single-component MP2 minimum subsequent to the geometry optimzation.